eghed/ws-ai-coding/README.md

 python -m streamlit run .\src\weather.py
 ```

-and navigating to `localhost:8501` in your browser, you should see approximately the following:
+Navigating to `localhost:8501` in your browser, you should see approximately the following:

 ![First version of the weather app](./doc/first_version.png)